 Biography

-She leads her own group, the Amanda Lee Swingtet, known for their fun-loving camaraderie and playful dexterity, who are on a mission to spread the joy of jazz from its roots and beyond.
-They are a regular on the local jazz scene and have performed at international festivals like the Ubud Village Jazz Festival and the 1st International Jazz Festival Nha Trang.
+Her band, the Amanda Lee Swingtet, is known for their fun-loving camaraderie and playful dexterity and aim to spread the joy of jazz from its roots and beyond.
+They are a regular on the local jazz scene and have played at numerous festivals including Esplanade’s Jazz In July, Singapore Night Festival and overseas (Ubud Village Jazz Festival, 1st International Jazz Festival Nha Trang and Taipei).

 Lee is a first-class honours graduate from the London School of Economics (LSE).